dtkdt100/receive_whatsapp_chat/README.md

 Note: `enableShareReceiving()` is called automatically when the plugin is initialized, so remember to call `disableShareReceiving()` when you don't want to receive chats anymore or close the app.

+Note: when you export a chat from WhatsApp, it is best to be in English.

 ## Full Example

 `main.dart`